BerejikB/LmsPs/README.md

 - `cd` → change to a test directory and re‑run `cwd`
 - `env_set`/`env_get` → write/read a temp environment variable
 - Re‑run `ps_run` to confirm session persistence

+## Working directory model
+- The MCP server maintains a single-process working directory stored in memory.
+- `cwd` reports the current directory, and `cd` updates it (accepting absolute or relative paths).
+- Subsequent `ps_run` commands execute within that directory, so `Get-ChildItem -Path .` and `Get-Content` on relative paths resolve as expected.
+- FastMCP routes requests sequentially, so there is no concurrent mutation of this state; the model matches LM Studio's expectation of a single PowerShell session.

 ## Logs
 - Full request/response JSON lines are appended to `LMSPS_LOGDIR`/`lmsps_server.log`.